ora0600/confluent-cdc-workshop/terraform/gcp/mysql_postgres/Readme.md

 terraform apply
 ```

-This deployment will deploy mysql and postgresql docker container in AWS compute.
+This deployment will deploy mysql and postgresql docker container in GCP compute.
 Terraform output is:

 ```bash